 - Ten Great DIY Electronic Games from WIRED

-Once you get going, please send us a link to your project so we can share it:
+Please send in a link to your project so we can share it with the others below:

 Step 7: HACK THE PLANET